 1. Choosing a proptech solution that isn’t user friendly

-A thoughtfully designed, user-focused solution with a simple registration process will promote adoption.
-If it takes an extended amount of time to learn, residents (and staff) will be less likely to use it, and your investment could be largely wasted.
-If you’re unsure, ask your provider for buildings in your area where their product is installed and go check it out yourself.
-If the property staff and residents love it, they will tell you.
-And if they don’t love it, they will tell you as well.
-It’s a win-win.
+A thoughtfully designed, user-focused solution with a simple registration process will increase resident adoption.
+If it takes too long to learn, residents (and staff) will be less likely to use it, and your investment could be largely wasted.

-One of the biggest mistakes – as well as one of the most common – is to invest in PropTech that your building’s current wiring cannot support.
-If it’s an existing building, check the requirements of the PropTech and confirm your wiring can support the data bandwidth necessary.
+One of the biggest — and most common — mistakes is investing in proptech that your building’s current wiring cannot support.
+If you’re retrofitting an existing building, check your system’s requirements and confirm that your wiring can support the necessary data bandwidth.

-For new developments, consider fiber optics.
-While fiber optics may seem expensive relative to other options, it can carry higher loads of data with less energy consumption.
+For new developments, consider fiber optic cables.
+Fiber optics may seem expensive compared to other options, but they carry higher loads of data with less energy consumption.
 And with 29 billion internet-connected devices expected to be online by 2022, you’ll be thankful you made the investment.

-Without the wiring to support the necessary data transfer, your PropTech investment probably won’t perform as intended.
-What’s more, improving internet connectivity is an easy way building owners can increase rent and revenue.
+Without the wiring to support the necessary data transfer, your proptech investment probably won’t perform as intended.
+What’s more, improving internet connectivity can help building owners increase rent and revenue.

-3. Don’t forget to keep an eye on the future.
+3. Forgetting to keep an eye on the future

-PropTech is a relatively new field, and many of the traditional installers and integrators in the industry are still catching up.
-As a company whose product has been installed in more than 4,000 buildings across the country, ButterflyMX can be trusted when we say there’s nothing worse than committing to a PropTech investment only to have it go south because of an inexperienced installer.
+Proptech is a relatively new field, and many traditional installers and integrators in the industry are still catching up.
+With more than 5,000 products installed, ButterflyMX knows there’s nothing worse than committing to a proptech investment only for it to go south because of an inexperienced installer.